apocalyptech/exordium/README.rst

 Exordium is designed with several assumptions and peculiarities in mind, which fit my ideal very well but may not be a good fit for you:

-- Except for the Javascript necessary to hook into jPlayer (the HTML5 media application used to stream directly from Exordium) all content is generated server-side.
+- Except for the Javascript necessary to hook into jPlayer, all content is generated server-side.
 There is no other Javascript, and the application is quite usable from text-based browsers.

 - Music files must be accessible via the local filesystem on which Django is running, and stored as either mp3 or ogg vorbis.